openplanet-nl/nadeoapi-docs/docs/meet/competitions/competitions.md

 **Remarks**:

-- The response includes Super Royal and COTD instances as well as community-made competitions.
+- The response includes official cup instances as well as community-made competitions.
+- If you are specifically looking for official cups (e.g. COTD, COTW, or Grand Enduro Race), consider using [the cups endpoint](/meet/competitions/cups) as it allows for filtering by the type of cup.

 ---